If you’re like most of us, when you think of Facebook Messenger, only one thing springs to mind: chatting with friends and family.

 Start a chat session with Kayak, and a bot will take your requirements (“flights to New York tomorrow”, for instance), ask a few questions, then search across a range of sites to return the best results.
 It can also give vacation suggestions within a particular budget, and if you integrate your Facebook account with Kayak, send real-time updates on gate changes and flight delays.

-Hyatt was one of the first large travel organisations to start using a Messenger bot, which answers questions and helps customers book rooms in its hotels around the world.
+Hyatt was one of the first large travel organizations to start using a Messenger bot, which answers questions and helps customers book rooms in its hotels around the world.
 The bot makes the process easy, but if you get stuck (or would just prefer the human touch) you can still choose to talk to a real person in Messenger if you'd prefer.

 Finding Your Friends